openedx/open-edx-proposals/oeps/processes/oep-0058-proc-translations-management.rst

 the total cost will also increase.
 In addition, each Transifex Project will need to be maintained separately, making debugging issues or tracking the progress of each Transifex Project time-consuming.

-Next Steps
-**********

-* Move translation files to a new repo
-* Add GitHub Transifex App to openedx organization
-* Connect i18n repo to Transifex via app
-* Set up for each release branch
-* Create/Copy Transifex Memory

-Locations
-*********

-Dumps of the translation/localization files from Transifex for the Open edX Release project already exist in a repository with the name of openedx/openedx-i18n.
-A new repository named openedx/openedx-translations, will be similarly structured, but contain the translation files for all repos within openedx.
-The GitHub Transifex app will be installed in the openedx organization.
-Similar to how the Build-Test-Release Working Group creates a new branch for each new named release of edx-platform, translation releases can also be kept in branches corresponding to edx-platform releases.